Tibetan Empire: Namri Songtsen and founding of the dynasty

 The Tibetan Empire at its greatest extent, c.
 800.

 The power that became the Tibetan state originated at the Taktsé Castle in the Chingba (Phying-ba) district of Chonggyä (Phyongs-rgyas).
 There, according to the Old Tibetan Chronicle, a group convinced Tagbu Nyazig (Stag-bu snya-gzigs) to rebel against Gudri Zingpoje (Dgu-gri Zing-po-rje), who was, in turn, a vassal of the Zhangzhung empire under the Lig myi dynasty.
 The group prevailed against Zingpoje.
 At this point Namri Songtsen (also known as Namri Löntsän) was the leader of a clan which one by one prevailed over all his neighbouring clans.
 He besieged the Kingdom of Sumpa in the early 7th century and eventually conquered it.
 He gained control of all the area around what is now Lhasa, before his assassination around 618.
 This new-born regional state would later become known as the "Tibetan Empire".
 The government of Namri Songtsen sent two embassies to the Chinese Sui dynasty in 608 and 609, marking the appearance of Tibet on the international scene.

 "This first mention of the name Bod, the usual name for Tibet in the later Tibetan historical sources, is significant in that it is used to refer to a conquered region.
-In other words, the ancient name Bod originally referred only to a part of the Tibetan Plateau, a part which, together with Rtsaṅ (Tsang, in Tibetan now spelled Gtsaṅ) has come to be called Dbus-gtsaṅ (Central Tibet)."
+In other words, the ancient name Bod originally referred only to a part of the Tibetan Plateau, a part which, together with Rtsaṅ (Tsang, in Tibetan now spelled Gtsaṅ) has come to be called U-Tsang (Central Tibet)."

 Reign of Songtsen Gampo (618–650)

 Songtsen Gampo (Srong-brtsan Sgam-po) (c.
-604 – 650) was the first great emperor who expanded Tibet's power beyond Lhasa and the Yarlung Valley, and is traditionally credited with introducing Buddhism to Tibet.
+604) was the first great emperor who expanded Tibet's power beyond Lhasa and the Yarlung Valley, and is traditionally credited with introducing Buddhism to Tibet.
 The Tibetan script was also created during his reign.